 - Via the expert’s own deposition testimony

 - An affidavit of the expert explaining why the methodology used is reliable

-- References to published articles and other academic works supporting reliability of expert testimony
+- References to published articles and other academic works supporting the reliability of the expert testimony

 - Prior testimony of your opponent’s experts

-You may request extra time to provide these materials, and therefore should request sufficient time to gather all necessary materials.
-Regardless, a prudent attorney should position themselves to have this evidence ready on short notice in case a challenge comes up at trial and a request for more time is not granted.
+You may also request extra time to provide these materials, so make time to gather all the necessary materials.
+Regardless, a prudent attorney should position themselves to have this evidence ready on short notice in case a challenge comes up at trial, and a request for more time is not granted.